NineWorlds/serenity-android/README.md

 mvn clean install

-The application APK will be in PlexAppClient/target.
+The application APK will be in serenity-app/target.
 You can sideload this APK on your Google TV device.

-Note: Currently you need to change the config.properties file in the PlexAppClient/src/main/resources directory so that it points to your Plex Media Server's ip address.
-A Settings configuration screen will be provided in the future to all you to set this through the app.

 Open Source Projects: